 - If you hold a degree from a country where English is not the primary language, you must satisfactorily meet the minimum test scores for the English Language Proficiency Exam.

-- General Program of Study statement indicating your educational objectives and proposed coursework for the degree (required).
+- Complete the General Program of Study statement indicating your educational objectives and proposed coursework for the degree (not required for applied computing emphasis).

-- Two letters of recommendation describing your aptitude for your educational objectives (required).
+- Two letters of recommendation describing your aptitude for your educational objectives (recommended but not required).

 *Students that hold a GPA between 2.5 and 3.0, may be considered for conditional admission.
 Further details regarding conditional admission status are described in the SJSU Catalog.